 I continue up the red line to Shilin MRT, and a short bus ride away to the National Palace Museum.
 It’s rare to find a time when it isn’t crammed with tour groups shuffling around, but I love the beautiful examples of Chinese jade, porcelain, and superb Chinese paintings and literary texts.
 Opposite, there is a little museum of hand-carved Chinese inkstones used by calligraphers.
 I love this stuff, so intricate – it’s the writer geek in me – I can waste hours here.

 The terminal station on the red line is Tamsui.
 I learnt that this is a local day trip destination, hence the heaving crowds at the weekend.
 My first day here was the day that I fell in love with Taipei.
 The differentiation of architectural styles is proof positive of Taiwan’s rich cultural heritage – and there is so much to see and do here, it’s the flâneur’s dream.
 And sometimes on a sunny day, for a bit of a treat, I take the ferry over to Bali, a rural district, to witness a magical sunset, unlike any other I’ve seen.

 But my biggest Taipei lesson is that Taiwanese people are super friendly.
-So my tip to any fellow slow-traveler is to try to find your own little places and your people.
+So my tip to any fellow slow-traveller is to try to find your own little places and your people.
 It won’t be too hard to seek out, as there is an amazing bohemian spirit here in this outpost, supported by what I can only describe as a superb creative infrastructure that is brimming with potential.